Skip to contents

 plot_filter_results(qsip_drought)

 Strictly speaking, there is no requirement to do strict filtering, and it is possible to execute run_feature_filter() with all parameters set to 1.
 Filtering was originally recommended because it dramatically sped up the compute time, but running all vs. a subset of features in qSIP2 has a minimal impact.
 Further, setting all values to 1 and utilizing the allow_failures flag in the resampling step can provide an alternative way of deciding which features to keep, rather than just their prevalence amongst sources/samples.
-More information is provided in the Resampling section below, or the vignette("resampling") vignette.
+More information is provided in the resampling section below, or the resampling vignette.

 Importantly, since the relative abundances have already been calculated for each feature, the subsequent steps in the qSIP pipeline keep each feature’s computations independent, and the results for a specific feature will be identical regardless of whether other features are included or filtered out.